 Women's Caucus

 The AASR has supported the Women's Caucus for many years, and it is an integral part of the association's structure.
 The Women's Caucus meets once a year at the annual conference to discuss issues of relevance to women in their professional life.
 The Caucus is also responsible for the selection of the Penny Magee Memorial Lecture which is given at the annual conference.
-In 2024, the Caucus is piloting a Women’s Caucus Mentorship Program.
-An email group is put together at each conference for communication through the year.
+In 2025, the Caucus hopes to run several events for members.

-Contact for the Women's Caucus is: Karen van Lonkhuyzen, University of Newcastle
+Contact for the Women's Caucus is: Dr. Tara Smith.

 Penny Magee Memorial Lecture